Learning Design and Technology

 LTEC graduates are found in many learning environments including PreK-12 and higher education, government, business, industry, military, health occupations, museums, and other non-profits.
 Types of careers include: technology training, support and management, instructional design, eLearning development, website development, distance learning management, educational video production, multimedia authoring, performance improvement, project management, adult education and training, and teaching and research.

 aectHI is an active organization open to anyone interested in learning design and technology.
 The chapter is an official affiliate of the department’s professional organization, the Association for Educational Communications and Technology (AECT) and is a recognized UH Manoa registered independent organization (ROI).
 Members of aectHI participate in professional development activities and social networking.
 For more information, contact the LTEC department office.

 LTEC graduate programs are offered at master’s, PhD, and graduate certificate levels.
 Online options are available at the master’s and certificate level, while campus-based programs include the master's and PhD, with the PhD offering an alternative schedule program with weekend and summer options.

 LTEC has a commitment to provide theory and research-based, yet practical educational programs.
 The graduate programs place emphasis on applications and evaluation of technology in educational settings rather than simple technical skills.
 All LTEC programs have been designed to encourage intellectual excellence and participation in a scholarly community.
 Emerging technologies are actively deployed to support scholarly networking as well as learning and teaching.
 A set of strong objectives has been established, and appropriate activities devised to ensure high levels of competencies of program graduates.

-LTEC graduate programs adhere to the general information, policies, requirements, and procedures of Graduate Education.
+LTEC graduate programs adhere to the general information, policies, requirements, and procedures of Graduate Division.
 Students interested in graduate study should refer to the "Graduate Education" section in this Catalog.

 Master of Education in Learning Design and Technology